qur786/computer-distributor/README.md

 # Computer Distributor

-An web app for a local client.
+A web app for a local client.